-Data has proved to be a key ally in the fight against climate change.
-In the early 1980s, data collected by the scientific community was crucial to identifying this pressing global problem.
-Different international organizations and governments allocated part of their resources to the collection of essential data for the study of the causes and effects of climate change.
-As a result, a better understanding of this challenge laid the foundations for the development of climate change mitigation and adaptation policies.
-Although the quality and access to data have improved enormously in recent years, we are still far from reaching its full potential.
+In the early 1980s, data collected by the scientific community were key to the identification of climate change.
+Different international organizations and governments devoted part of their resources to the collection of information for the study of causes and consequences.
+As a result, a better understanding of this challenge was achieved, laying the groundwork for the establishment of environmental objectives and the development of mitigation and adaptation policies.
+Since then, data generation and analysis has become a key in the fight against climate change.

 The benefits of using anonymized and aggregated data is undeniable, highlighting the importance of driving this new tool through a global digital transformation.
 However, this process needs closer collaboration between the public and private sectors as well as an effective regulatory and public policy framework that address the challenges and provide solutions.
 This issue is particularly relevant in developing countries since they are the most vulnerable group to climate change and its consequences.
 The availability of quality and up-to-date data in these regions is a major challenge for international community, resulting on the omission of data of vital importance for monitoring climate change.